gitter-badger/collate-for-me/README.md

 ## Product Roadmap

-Our new product roadmap can be found [here](https://github.com/mehtankush/collate-for-me/projects).
+Our new product roadmap can be found [here][projects].
 Many notes need to be converted to issues but this should provide an overview of features we plan to work on, as well as features we are considering.

-Core team members will move issues along the project board as they progress.
+Leads will move issues along the project board as they progress.

 * Needs triage: features up for discussion
 * Needs Owners: free for contributors to work on, please communicate with the team